 Now let’s talk about thermocouple calibration using a voltmeter.
 You need to put the sensor in the bath, then connect the sensor to the voltmeter using an extension cable or compensation cable.

 Keep in mind that you have to factor the error of the sensor, cable, and voltmeter, creating a sum of errors, right?
 So check the reference table, where you’ll find the temperature by the millivolt.
-If you don’t know what reference table to use or how to read it, don’t worry.
-We have an article posted on Visaya here that will help.
+If you don’t know what reference table to use or how to read it, don’t worry, we have an article on it.

 You may need to do a special installation in the lab called a cold junction.
 Basically, you have a terminal block with different materials where you connect the thermocouple to a copper cable, then to your voltmeter.